SSIS Interview Questions

 Execute the TSQL Task:

-• Pros: Takes less memory, faster performance
+• Pros: It takes less memory and offers faster performance

 Execute SQL Task:

-19. Precedence Constraints?
+28. What are Precedence Constraints?

-20. What is the use of a config file in SSIS?
+29. What is the use of a config file in SSIS?

 XML configuration file: Store the config file as an XML file.

-• Environment variable Store the config in one of the environment variables.
+• in one of the environment variables.

-21. What is the Different between Control Flow and Data Flow?
+30. What is the Different between Control Flow and Data Flow?

 Ans:

-• Data Flow is the subset of control flow
+• Data flow is the subset of control flow

 All process base tasks are part of control flow while ETL related tasks are part of Dataflow which is again a subset of control flow.

-24. How can I manually fail a package in Integration Services?
+34. How can I manually fail a package in Integration Services?

-25. How do I force a fail inside of a SQL statement?
+35. How do I force a fail inside of a SQL statement?

 declare @count int